mattcroat/joy-of-code/posts/working-with-forms-in-sveltekit/working-with-forms-in-sveltekit.md

 # Working With Forms In SvelteKit

-{% embed src="https://www.youtube.com/embed/XNbCp7ZJi-8" title="Working With Forms In SvelteKit" %}
+{% youtube id="XNbCp7ZJi-8" title="Working With Forms In SvelteKit" %}

 ## Table of Contents